Did you start out using OmniFocus with a great deal of enthusiasm, but end up getting bogged down along the way?

 Overview

-It’s tempting to use due dates for things that you’d like to get done by a specific date, even though they’re not technically due on that date.
-The problem with this approach is that it becomes difficult to distinguish between what’s actually due, and what you’d like to have accomplished by a specific date, even though it’s not technically due.
-The end result tends to be a long list of overdue actions and projects, which creates stress and instills a sense of failure.
+It’s tempting to use due dates for things you’d like to get done by a specific date, even though they’re not technically due on that date.
+The problem with this approach is that it becomes difficult to distinguish between what’s due and what you’d like to have accomplished by a specific date, even though it’s not technically due.
+The result tends to be a long list of overdue actions and projects, creating stress and instilling a sense of failure.

-Use flags and/or tags for things that you’d like to get done, even though they’re not actually due, reserving due dates for things that are actually due.
+Use flags and/or tags for things you’d like to get done, even though they’re not due, reserving due dates for things that are due.

-If there are things that you can’t, or don’t plan on taking action on today, but that will become important in the future, consider giving them a flag and/or tag and deferring them to the date that you want them to appear among your available actions.
+If there are things you can’t or don’t plan on taking action on today but that will become important, consider giving them a flag and/or tag and deferring them to the date you want them to appear among your available actions.

 Resources